jerch/node-tinycc/README.md

 with the help of the Tiny C Compiler.

 **NOTE**: This is early alpha and only tested under Linux.
-Struct and array types are not supported yet.
+Array types are not supported yet.

 ### Usage